openwdl/wdl/SPEC.md

 ##### 🗑 Object

-An `Object` is an unordered associative array of name-value pairs, where values may be of any type and are not specified explicitly.
+An `Object` is an unordered associative array of name-value pairs, where values may be of any type and are not defined explicitly.

 An `Object` can be initialized using syntax similar to a struct literal, except that the `object` keyword is used in place of the `Struct` name.
 The value of a specific member of an `Object` value can be accessed by placing a `.` followed by the member name after the identifier.